open-mv-sandbox/dacti/docs/daicon.md

 To allow this method of backwards compatibility, you are allowed to include multiple major versions of interfaces.
 If you find yourself needing to include multiple *minor* versions, you are likely not correctly following semantic versioning.

-### CDN Cache Coherency

-Daicon containers are designed for efficient cache coherency on CDNs and edge caches.
-To achieve this they allow for derived formats that use daicon containers to include padding for append-only updates.

-If your format will be used for this, you can use the "offset" and "size" values in the index table as atomic switches, after appending or relocating data and validating all caches have been updated.
-You are recommended to define padding data in your format's specification to make this possible.

 ### Reducing Round-Trips

 If your format will be fetched *partially* from a server, and then indexed using ranges, your format specification should include recommendations to reduce necessary round-trips.